Razer Orochi v2 Review: A small success

 The last “worth to notice” feature is its feather light weight.
 Coming in at just 60g without batteries, you won’t be weighed down by it at all.

 You might think that the Razer Orochi V2 would be somehow ‘less’ than a standard gaming mouse thanks to its petite nature, but that simply isn’t the case.
 It performs beautifully in work tasks, and the scroll wheel has a pleasingly tactile action.
 Meanwhile, the mechanical switches offer a sharp, satisfying click.

-In my two weeks of testing the Orochi, working and gaming with its 2.4 GHz wireless dongle connection, I didn’t notice any delays or connection drops.
+During my time of testing the Orochi, working and gaming with its wireless dongle connection, I didn’t have any problems with delays or connection drops.
 Razer’s Orochi V2 simply helps prove that nowadays wireless gaming mice can really be trusted.
-Note, you can also opt for a Bluetooth 5.1 connection and free up a USB port.
+Note, you can also opt for a Bluetooth 5.1 connection and free up a USB port on your computer.

 If you want a good wireless gaming mouse on the go, it doesn’t get much better than the Razer Orochi V2.
 I’ll always throw it in my bag from now on, as soon as I’m on my way somewhere.
 Both for work and gaming.

 - Some people might find it too small